About us

 The Ghana Free Zones Authority has nine members who are appointed by the President in consultation with the Council of State.
 The Board is chaired by the Minister of Trade & Industry.
 The board’s main role is to facilitate, regulate and monitor activities in the free zones.

-- Registering, keeping records and data on the program of developers, operators and enterprises in free zones.
+- Register and keep records and data on the programmes of developers, operators and enterprises in free zones.

-- Performing such other functions as are incidental to the foregoing.
+- Perform such other functions as are incidental to the foregoing.

 Tenure of Office